discoverygarden/dgi_islandora_solr_views_field_filter/README.md

 ## Configuration

 Some configuration is available at `admin/islandora/tools/dgi_solr_views_field_filter`.
-He, we allow the configuration of:
+Here, we allow the configuration of:

 1. The regex to use to filter out fields.
 The only filters out the compound sequencing relationships.
 2. A time limit to (attempt) to set, to allow additional time for parsing.